Diagnostic Testing

 Goldmann Visual Fields (GVF)

 Goldmann visual field testing helps determine the amount of peripheral and central vision an individual will have per eye.
-Unlike the HVF, this test goes further out to the peripheral vision and will help the ordering Physician determine if there have been changes or progression of diseases, such as glaucoma, more peripherally.
-This test is also used to help determine the eligibility of upper lid surgery and map out the amount of vision being blocked by droopy eyelids.
-This test can take 15-60 minutes, depending on the specified protocol or condition being tested.
+Unlike the HVF, this test goes further out to the peripheral vision.
+It will help the ordering Physician determine if there have been changes or progression of diseases, such as glaucoma, more peripherally.
+This test is also used to help determine the eligibility of upper lid surgery and map out the amount of vision blocked by droopy eyelids.
+Depending on the specified protocol or condition, this test can take 15-60 minutes.

 Humphrey Visual Field (HVF)

-A visual field test is a method of measuring an individual's entire scope of vision, that is, their central and peripheral (side) vision.
-Visual field testing actually maps the visual fields of each eye individually.
+A visual field test measures an individual's entire scope of vision, that is, their central and peripheral (side) vision.
+Visual field testing maps the visual fields of each eye individually.
 The visual field test is a subjective examination and is most frequently used to detect any signs of glaucoma damage to the optic nerve.
 In addition, visual field tests are useful for detecting central or peripheral retinal disease, optic nerve disease, and diseases affecting the visual pathways within the brain.
-Spokane Eye Clinic's advanced instruments used to conduct this test take approximately 5-10 minutes per eye to complete.
-No dilation is required for this test, and it can take 30-45 minutes total for instruction and testing.
+Spokane Eye Clinic's advanced instruments to conduct this test take approximately 5-10 minutes per eye.
+No dilation is required for this test, and instruction and testing can take 30-45 minutes total.

 Indocyanine Green (ICG)

-This test requires dilation, and the total amount of time may vary depending on how long it takes for the eyes to dilate.
+This test requires dilation, and the total time may vary depending on how long the eyes dilate.
 Indocyanine green is a type of photography that images the very outer level of the retina, called the choroid.
-It uses a special green dye that is injected into the vein and imaged by the camera with a red filter.
+It uses a special green dye injected into the vein and imaged by the camera with a red filter.
 This procedure can last up to an hour when combined with an FA and often requires an IV to be placed while imaging.

 Optical Coherence Tomography (OCT)